otonribic/pygear3dgen/README.md

 E.g. gear3dgen(20, 24, 12, 4, anglefunc=lambda x: x / 8, vlayers=8)
 ...creates a gear with inner radius of 20, outer of 24, with 12 teeth, thick 4, angled, with vertical resolution of 8 layers.

+When dealing with angled (or fishbone-style) gears, the gear generation can be a bit slow, as the involved geometry has to deal with some complex surfaces.